Prepliq

 Gap-fill with multiple choiceVocabulary & grammar in context

-Goethe C1 Reading Part 1 – Gap-Fill
+Goethe C1 Reading (Lesen) Part 1 – Gap-Fill

 In Part 1 you choose the right word from four options for each of the eight gaps in an article.
 Here’s how to find the right solution.